-- 1 Log in to the Sentinel Main interface as a user in the administrator role. - 2 Select Collection > Event Sources. - 3 From the Collector Managers section, select one or more of the Collector Managers that you want to associate with the tag. - 4 Select the Configure icon, then select Tags. - 5 Select the tags you want to associate, then click Set.
+- 1 From Sentinel Main, select Collection > Event Sources. - 2 From the Collector Managers section, select one or more of the Collector Managers that you want to associate with the tag. - 3 Select the Configure 🌞 icon, then select Tags. - 4 Select the tags you want to associate, then click Set.